top of page

 'In the Songs for our Land mini-tour, we are performing a live concert adaptation of the score from 'BBC Our World: Turkey's Earthquake: Those Who Stayed'.
 This is a documentary I created which was broadcast in February 2024, on the one year anniversary of the earthquakes.
 After I composed the music to the film, I had the honour of arranging and recording the music with Entropies which we are incredibly proud to present to you this evening.

 Despite the severity of the conditions, the people were full of hope and resilience.
 I was lucky enough to meet powerful women who let me spend time with them as they rebuilt their homes, schools, and agricultural land.
-During the time I spent with them, I was inspired by this resilience, particularly those who had decided not to leave, but to stay and oversee the rebuild of their city.
+During the time I spent with them, I was inspired by this resilience, particularly of those who had decided not to leave, but to stay and oversee the rebuild of their city.

 Sadly, I had never visited the city before the earthquakes.
 But from all the stories I heard over a glass of homemade wine, I feel like I can imagine the spirit of the ancient city.
 Antakya (historically called Antioch) was home to a diverse mixture of faiths such as Orthodox Christians, Syriac Christians, Sunnis, and Alevis.
 Every street was home to mosques, churches and synagogues.
 It was a place often celebrated for its coexistence of multiple cultural and ethnic groups living in harmony, and also known for its traditional regional products including olive oil, soap, and fine silk.